martonmiklos/utils-docs/docs/behaviors/uploadable.md

 In this case:
 - the directory will be stored in the `avatar_directory` column,
+- the url will be stored in the column `avatar_url`,
 - the type will be stored in the column `avatar_type`,
 - the size of the file will be stored in the column `avatar_size`,
 - the fileName will be stored in the column `avatar_name`,